Editing Images in Photobucket

 Ugh.
 It’s picture day, and your forehead has decided to birth a sizable pimple in the center of it!
 Be your own master and slay that blemish with this tool!
 Similar to Red Eye and Whiten, just select a brush size.
 Carefully click on the areas you’re looking to clear up and watch those blemishes fade away (you can do this multiple times to get your desired effect, just don’t go overboard or you’ll look like the sasquatch – blurry, that is).
 Also works for coffee, wine, or even those pesky grease stains!

 Decided that you’d like to add a little something of your very own?
 The draw tool gives you a few options to do that!
-You can select from a number of preset colors, or choose your own (the rainbow icon).
 After you choose your color, go ahead and select the size of your brush.
 Now paint away!
 Need to do some fine tuning?
 Don’t be afraid of using that eraser to clean up marks you don’t want on your final masterpiece.

 When you open the Text tool, a text box will pop up on your image.
 Type in your desired text.
 Now select your desired text color and font from above.
 Voila!
 You can also rotate and resize your text, as well as position it where you’d like.
 If you want to add another text box, just click “add text.”